2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes.md

 I'm using the following vlans in my lab to represent a minimum set of logical networks one might need to deploy a self hosted data center.
 It is in no way an exhaustive list or a recommendation for best practice.
 - v11 - IPMI for out of band access to the physical hosts
-- v20 - MaaS for PXE and mgmt of deployed hosts
+- v20 - MAAS for PXE and management of deployed hosts
 - v173 - NFS for network attached storage
 - v193 - IaaS will be used by virtual machines